-After you have selected a suitable PC to use with your Personal Simulator, it is time to consider your display options.
+After selecting a suitable PC for your Personal Simulator, it’s time to consider your options for the displays.

-In general, when looking straight ahead, your eyes should line up with the centre of the display.
-But because people vary in height, Simlog recommends that you adjust the vertical placement so that for most people, their eyes “land” in the middle third of the display, about 1⁄3 up from the bottom and 1⁄3 down from the top.
+In general, when looking straight ahead, most experts suggest that your eyes should line up with the centre of the display.
+But because people vary in height, Simlog recommends that you adjust the vertical placement so that for most people, their eyes “land” in the middle third of the display, so 1⁄3 up from the bottom and 1⁄3 down from the top.